 Since 1993, ISO New England has produced an annual report on generator air emissions—a comprehensive analysis of the emissions produced by the region’s generation fleet and a review of relevant system conditions.
 The ISO also publishes real-time emissions estimates on ISO Express.

-However, several factors—including increasing oil-fired generation during winter cold snaps due to natural gas pipeline constraints and the retirement of nuclear generation—have contributed to some recent year-over-year increases.
-Learn about the changes between 2020 and 2021, for example, in the 2021 ISO New England Electric Generator Air Emissions Report.
+However, several factors—including increasing oil-fired generation during winter cold snaps due to natural gas pipeline constraints and the retirement of nuclear generation—have slowed the declines or led to increases in some recent years.
+Learn about the changes between 2021 and 2022, for example, in the 2022 ISO New England Electric Generator Air Emissions Report.

-The table below summarizes annual emissions for 2021 as well as emission rates (the pounds of emissions given off, on average, with every megawatt-hour of electricity produced).
+The table below summarizes estimated annual emissions for 2022 as well as emission rates (the pounds of emissions given off, on average, with every megawatt-hour of electricity produced).
 This is akin to comparing how many gallons of gasoline a car used versus its miles per gallon.
-The table includes figures for emissions from native generation (electricity produced by power plants located in New England), as well as data on emissions associated with native generation plus electricity imported from other regions.
+The table includes figures for emissions from electricity produced by power plants located in New England, as well as data on emissions associated with New England generation plus electricity imported from other regions.

 ---|---|---|---|---|